 Oil is essential to tagine cooking; don't be overly cautious in using it or you'll end up with watery sauce or possibly scorched ingredients.
 In most recipes for 4 to 6 people, you'll need between 1/4 to 1/3 cup of oil (sometimes part butter), which will mix with cooking liquids to make ample sauce for scooping up with bread.
-Choose olive oil for the best flavor and its health benefits.
-Those with dietary or health concerns can simply avoid the sauce when eating.
+Choose the best fruity olive oil.

 Less water is required when cooking in a tagine because the cone-shaped top condenses steam and returns it to the dish.
 If you've erred by adding too much water, reduce the liquids at the end of cooking into a thick sauce because a watery sauce is not desirable.

 It can take some time to reduce a large volume of liquid in a tagine.
 If the dish is otherwise done, you can carefully pour the liquids into a small pan to reduce quickly, then return the thickened sauce back to the tagine.

 When using a tagine, patience is required; let the tagine reach a simmer slowly.
 Poultry takes about 2 hours to cook, while beef or lamb may take up to 4 hours.
 Try not to interrupt the cooking by frequently lifting the lid to check on the food; that's best left toward the end of cooking when you add ingredients or check on the level of liquids.